ssvassiliev/fibertrace/README.md

 ~$./streamline < steamline.conf

 ### Help: ###
-Run programs without input from configuration files and type "help" at the prompt
+Run programs interactively (without input from configuration files) and type "help" at the prompt

 ~$./streamline -h